bartvandebiezen/kirby-v2-scssphp/README.md

 This plugin does not (yet) detect which CSS should be placed in your critical CSS.
 Therefor you need to manually place or import SCSS that will affect everything that has a large chance to be directly visible 'above the fold' when loaded.
 Do not forget to include your SCSS utilities (e.g. mixins) and settings (i.e. global variables) in your critical SCSS file.

-The critical CSS will be updated after you update 'default.critical.scss' or upload it to another server.
-Updating the critical CSS after uploaded to another server is necessary because the absolute URLs in your critical CSS need to be updated.
+The critical CSS will also be updated after you upload it to another server.
+This is necessary because the absolute URLs in your critical CSS need to be updated.

 It is possible to create different critical SCSSs for each Kirby template.
 Just use the name of your template file for the critical SCSS file (e.g. 'article.critical.scss' for 'templates/article.php'), and place it in 'assets/scss'.
 If no critical SCSS file for a template can be found, 'default.critical.scss' will be used.